 With our interest-only HELOC, you pay the monthly interest on the amount you have borrowed (minimum $50)**

-*University Credit Union HELOC's have a 10 year draw period followed by a 10 year repayment period.
+*University Federal Credit Union HELOCs have a 10 year draw period followed by a 10 year repayment period.
 Minimum line of credit is $5,000 with a $100 minimum advance.
 Fees will be incurred if HELOC is closed within 24 months of its origination date.
 Homeowner insurance will be verified.

 **Variable interest will be based on the prime rate plus a margin.
-For example, a prime rate of 5.25% plus a margin of 0.5% would result in an interest rate of 5.75% APR.
+For example, a prime rate of 3.25% APR plus a margin of 0.5% would result in an interest rate of 3.75% APR.
 Because prime is a variable rate; as it changes, the APR on your account will also change.
 The maximum APR that can apply is 18.00%.
-Minimum interest rate over the life of the loan is 3.74%.
+Minimum interest rate over the life of the loan is 3.74% APR.
 See rates table for current HELOC rates.
 Closing costs waived include origination, processing, underwriting, tax service, appraisal, credit report, and title fees.
 Home equity lines of credit are available for up to 95% of home value or up to $250,000.